 Website monetization is possible for almost any online venture.
-In this guide, we'll teach you how to monetize a website using 14 proven methods that can drive revenue and transform your online presence.
+In this guide, we'll teach you how to monetize a website using 14 proven methods that can drive revenue, help you start a business and transform your online presence.

-Tip: Use this guide to learn how to make a Wix website.
+Tip: Use this guide to learn how to create a website.

 How to monetize a website

 When you think about how long it takes to build a website, it makes sense to make sure you can monetize it properly.
 Below, we’ll explore several methods for monetizing a website—from affiliate marketing and sponsored content, to dropshipping, siteflipping and more.
 Regardless of the approach you choose, the key to successful website monetization is ensuring that your strategy aligns your overall goals for running the site.
 By implementing the right strategy, you can turn your website into a profitable venture generating steady stream of income.

 Tip: Check out this article on how much a website costs to know how much you’ll need to earn in order to break even.

 Despite some commentators reporting that the US economy technically went into a recession in 2022, eCommerce revenue continued to grow both in the US and internationally.
 In turn, many businesses are selling merchandise by launching eCommerce websites or creating online stores on their existing sites.

 In order to monetize your website by selling merchandise, you first need to decide what physical or digital product complements your brand's online presence.
 Church St. Brewing Company, for example, used their online traffic and growing loyal audience as an opportunity to sell branded tumblers, hoodies and other coffee-related merchandise via their online store.